arkency/posts/posts/2015-03-02-extract-a-service-object-in-any-framework.md

 The ideal situation seems to be when your code is separated from the framework code.

 The “Extract a service object” refactoring is a way of dealing with the situation.
-In short, you want to separate your code from the framework code.
+In short, you want to **separate your code from the framework code**.

 A typical example is a Rails controller action.
 An action is a typical framework building block.
 It’s responsible for several things, including all the HTTP-related features like rendering html/json or redirecting.
 Everything else is probably your application code and there are gains in extracting it into a new class.